 Climb to the top of the Cape Lookout Lighthouse

-It stands in its original structure since it was built in 1859, surviving an attempt by southern troops in the Civil War to detonate the structure.
+It stands in its original structure since it was built in 1859, surviving an attempt by southern troops in the Civil War to destroy the lighthouse.
 The center still serves its original purpose, igniting a white light every 15 seconds.
 Views from the top of the lighthouse give a dramatic look at the untouched coastline surrounding the installment.

 Spar Over Fort Macon

-Fort Macon was initially erected in response to Spanish and British raiders attacking burgeoning coastal communities in the 1700s.
-The defenses were reinforced in the 1800s and were a base for both Union and Confederate troops at various Civil War points.
+Fort Macon was built in response to Spanish and British raiders attacking burgeoning coastal communities in the 1700s.
+The defenses were reinforced in the 1800s and were a base for Union and Confederate troops at various Civil War points.

 Now presiding over peaceful times, the fort has been established as a state park and provides a plethora of outdoor activities with its historical significance.
 It was named North Carolina’s park of the year in 2015, and large parts of the fort have been restored to appear as they did in the time of civil war.

 Take a horseback Sunset Ride on the Beach

 Horses have played a significant part in the development of this area.
-Wild horses have been thriving in the coastal marshland as long as human settlers have.
+Wild horses have thrived in the coastal marshland as long as human settlers have.
 Companies take homage to this heritage by providing a unique opportunity to tour the beachfront land on horseback.

 Relax at the Hammock House

 The Hammock House is the oldest home in Beaufort, and one of the oldest homes in the entire state.
 It holds architectural and historical significance and is a grand sight to see in Beaufort as its Caribbean design is unique to the area.
-The house is still privately owned and is not available for inside tours, but the variety of hammocks hung on the double balconies is a sight.
+The house is still privately owned and unavailable for tours, but the variety of hammocks hung on the double balconies is a sight.